 Disciplinary and interdisciplinary research

-Our research has a solid disciplinary basis across a broad range of scientific fields.
-From this basis, our researchers carry out both disciplinary and interdisciplinary research.
-They have close ties with society and draw inspiration from scientific and societal questions about the future, that they translate into fundamental research questions.
+Our research has a solid disciplinary basis across a wide range of scientific fields.
+Starting out from this basis, our researchers conduct both disciplinary and interdisciplinary research.
+They maintain close links with society and draw inspiration from scientific and societal questions of the future, which they translate into fundamental research questions.
 The Dutch government’s National Research Agenda and the new EU Agenda Horizon Europe are clearly reflected in the themes of our scientific research in Leiden and The Hague.
 And our research in these two cities is also increasingly guided by the United Nations’ agenda, expressed in the Sustainable Development Goals.

 Partnership with Delft and Erasmus

 Leiden University, Delft University of Technology and Erasmus University Rotterdam work in close partnership.
 Collaboration takes place in many areas of education, research, valorisation and societal outreach.

 The Leiden-Delft-Erasmus Strategic Alliance was established in 2012, building on the existing collaboration between the three partners, especially in the medical / technological domain (Medical Delta) and in the ‘exact sciences’ domain.
 In 2012 that collaboration was extended to additionally include the ‘alpha-gamma’ domain.

 The three universities have highly complementary disciplines and strengths, and by working together in this way they aim to more effectively understand and solve complex societal questions.